What Does “Dog-Friendly” Mean?

 Overall, the US is a dog-friendly country.
 Dogs are the most popular pets, outnumbering cats by a wide margin.
 Meanwhile, our canine friends perform various functions in society as law enforcement and service animals.

 Some of the most beloved American icons are dogs, but some cities are more dog-centric than others.
 We set out to determine which cities have the best of everything for you and your dog.

 How We Came Up with Our Rankings for Most Dog-Friendly Cities in the US

-Another short answer is we did the research and compared the cities by a specific and purposeful set of criteria, and then, we started asking questions.
+Another short answer is we did the research and compared the cities using a purposeful set of criteria, and then we started asking questions.